utiko/Applozic-iOS-SDK/ADVANCED-DOC.md

    1. topicId : A unique ID for your Topic/context you want to chat.
-   2. userId : User ID of person you like to start your chat with.
+   2. userId : User ID of receiver.
    3. alTopicDetail: Contains the following:

       Topic title
       Topic subtitle
       Image link